Impact of carbohydrate consumption on performance

 On the other hand,

 training increases your body’s ability to store glycogen.
-As you get into better shape, your muscles are able to store more glycogen to keep you going longer.
+As you get into better shape, your muscles can store more glycogen to keep you going longer.
 When you are fit, your muscles are also better at replacing glycogen right after exercise.
-That’s one reason why when you are in better shape, you don’t seem as tired as you did when you began training.
+That is one reason why when you are in better shape, you don’t seem as tired as you did when you began training.

 Your body makes glycogen from unprocessed carbohydrate–rich sources.
 Good sources of unprocessed carbohydrates include grains (rice, barley, whole grain bread, pasta, cereal), legumes, vegetables (spinach, zucchini, broccoli), and fruits (blueberries, bananas, and cantaloupe).